This Is How (and When) You Should Be Applying TonerNovember 01, 2022

-Take your toner, for instance.
-Have you ever finished applying toner to your face and paused, wondering, what exactly is this toner doing for my skin?
-Or, what is the right way and right time to be applying toner?
-Sometimes we forget to ask these critical questions or do our due diligence before trying a product.
-In an effort to keep you from applying your skin care products willy-nilly, we’re breaking down exactly how and when to correctly apply toner, below.
+Have you ever finished applying toner to your face and paused, wondering what exactly it’s doing for your skin?
+Or, if you’re applying toner the right way, at the right time?
+Sometimes we forget to ask these questions before trying a product, so in an effort to help you get the most out of your product, we’re breaking down exactly how and when to apply toner for best results.

-Think of a toner as a back-up plan to your cleansing routine to ensure all traces of dirt and impurities are effectively whisked away, while also ensuring your skin’s pH balance is in check.
-“If the pH balance in a product is too alkaline, the product can be over-drying and cause the skin irritation, as well as little protection against bacteria growth and breakouts may occur,” says board-certified dermatologist, and Skincare.com consultant Dr. Dendy Engelman.
+Think of a toner as an extra step in your cleansing routine to ensure all traces of dirt and impurities are effectively washed away, while also ensuring your skin’s pH balance is in check.
+“If the pH balance in a product is too alkaline, the product can be over-drying and cause the skin irritation, as well as little protection against bacteria growth, so breakouts may occur,” says Dr. Dendy Engelman, a board-certified dermatologist and Skincare.com consultant.
 “If the product is too acidic, it could potentially strip away natural oils and cause disruption to the lipid barrier of the skin.”
-With the help of a ph-balancing toner, you can help keep your skin protected against over-drying.
+With the help of a pH-balancing toner, you can help keep your skin protected against over-drying.

-As mentioned, toners go beyond basic cleansing.
-They can also deliver targeted benefits against a handful of skin concerns.
-The best time to apply a toner is immediately after using a face wash, both morning and night.
-Since some face washes and cleansers can be harsh and strip the skin, following with a balancing toner can help soothe your skin while removing any lingering cleanser residue, dirt, and/or makeup.
-While it’s not a bad idea to tone your skin twice per day, if you’re short on time you can stick to toning in the evening only after wearing a day’s worth of makeup and exposing your skin to environmental aggressors.
+The best time to apply a toner is immediately after using a face wash.
+Because some face washes and cleansers can be harsh and strip the skin, following with a balancing toner can help soothe your skin while removing any lingering cleanser residue, dirt and makeup.
+Follow up with a serum, a moisturizer, and if it’s the morning, a broad-spectrum sunscreen.

 How you apply toner is just as important as the product you pick.
-Right after cleansing, soak a cotton pad in the toner of your choice and sweep it across your facial contours.
+Right after cleansing, soak a cotton pad in the toner of your choice (or for a reusable option, try the Garnier SkinActive Micellar Cleansing Eco Pads) and sweep the formula across your facial contours.
 Depending on how effective your cleansing session was, you may need to use multiple cotton pads.
-You’ll know you’re done if the cotton pad comes away from your face looking clean.
+You’ll know you’re done when the cotton pad comes away from your face looking clean.

 Kiehl’s Calendula Herbal Extract Alcohol-Free Toner

-Made with whole flowers and pure extracts, this effective toner can help gently cleanse and soothe the skin without the use of alcohol or harsh drying agents.
-It's formulated with calendula, burdock root extract and allantoin.
+Made with calendula flowers, which are known for their soothing properties, and great burdock root to reduce oil, this effective toner can help gently cleanse and soothe the skin without the use of alcohol or harsh drying agents.

 La Roche-Posay Effaclar Clarifying Solution Acne Toner